evntd/blog/about.md

 ## Why Event Modeling?

-Event modeling is a technology-agnostic approach to system design.
+Event modeling is a technology-agnostic approach to information architecture.
 It's highly collaborative and results in a detailed, visual plan for achieving desired outcomes based on information completeness.
 Having a plan reduces ambiguity and risk.
 Events in the model form a **shared language**, enabling clear communication between all parties involved.
-Its lightweight notation makes Event Modeling easy to teach.
+Its lightweight notation makes Event Modeling simple to learn.

-There is no need to get bogged down in technical details at the outset of a project, wait until the [last responsible moment](https://blog.codinghorror.com/the-last-responsible-moment/).
-Non-technical stakeholders don't need or want to hear jargon, they want to solve business problems and see meaningful outcomes.
+There is no need to get bogged down in technical details at the outset of a project, it's best to wait until the [last responsible moment](https://blog.codinghorror.com/the-last-responsible-moment/) before making these decisions.
+Additionally, most non-technical stakeholders don't need or want to hear technical jargon, they want to solve business problems and see meaningful outcomes.

 Yes, technical decisions matter, and teams should make the best ones they can within their constraints.
-But that's the sausage-making, the part that can (and should) stay within the team.
+But that is the sausage-making, the part that can (and should) stay within the technical teams.
 I don't know how a car works under the hood, and I don't need a salesperson to explain combustion engines to make a buying decision.
 I want the capabilities: a comfortable ride from point A to B, and a decent stereo.

 ## Why Event Sourcing?